Fred Moore (American soldier)

-Fred Moore (born 1936) is a former U.S. Army soldier and former member of the 3rd U.S. Infantry Regiment, best known as the prestigious "The Old Guard” or Honor Guard Company sentinel of Company E, 4th Battalion.
+Fred Moore (born 1936) is a former US Army soldier and former member of the 3rd U.S. Infantry Regiment, best known as the prestigious "The Old Guard” or Honor Guard Company sentinel of Company E, 4th Battalion.

 In March 1961 Moore was the first African American tomb guard for the Tomb of the Unknown Soldier (Arlington), a historic US monument at Arlington National Cemetery which honors the unidentified remains of three combatants from World War I, World War II and the Korean War.
 Moore’s achievement broke one of the US Army’s most historic color lines.

 Early life, family

 Moore was born in 1936 in Cleveland, Ohio.
 He attended East Technical High School, graduating in 1956.
-Moore had three older brothers, all former members of the U.S. military.
+Moore had three older brothers, all former members of the US military.

 Moore worked at a supermarket before being drafted into the US Military.

 Moore married Joyce Singleton-Moore, whom Moore met through his sister.
 They had two children, a son and a daughter.